nissy-core

 253 accesses to it are not too slow.
 In practice, this gives a small speed up

-254 of around 5%.
-More tables could be used to refine the fallback estimate,
+259 More tables could be used to refine the fallback estimate, but each

-255 but each additional table leads to longer lookup times, especially if
+260 additional table leads to longer lookup times, especially if it is too

-261 a fallback lookup, but due to their large size they were not less
+264 did not require a fallback lookup, but due to their large size they were

 268